jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.56 RasterHistogram

-Creates a histogram from raster values..
+Creates a histogram from raster values.

 *Parameters*: